 The State Government has amended the legislation relating to the valuation of properties.
-Your property is now valued every two years.
+Your property will now be valued every year.

 There are three valuations made on a property:

 - Site value (SV) — the value of the land only, excluding any improvements.